 The Group prohibits child labour.
-The human resources department and user departments work together to identify and prevent the use of child labour in the workforce.
+The human resources and administration department and the user departments work together to identify and prevent the use of child labour in the workforce.

 We are committed to protect human rights, to prohibit forced labours, and therefore to create a workplace with respect, fairness and free will for our employees.